onflow/flow/flips/20220811-fungible-tokens-metadata.md

 ## Prior Art

-The already working NFT Metadata views [standard](https://github.com/onflow/flow/blob/master/flips/20210916-nft-metadata.md) has been used as the main source for this proposal.
+The existing [NFT Metadata views standard](https://github.com/onflow/flow/blob/master/flips/20210916-nft-metadata.md) has been used as the main inspiration for this proposal.

 ## Questions and Discussion Topics

-Main friction point will be if we want this standard to be in a new different contract of if we want it to be part of the existent `MetadataViews.cdc` contract.
+We should agree on which views, new ones and existing ones, should be needed to implement by any `Fungible Token` adopting the standard.